wp-plugins/wp-exit-page-redirect/readme.txt

 = Can the text be styled? =

-If you know CSS the text the shortcode outputs is inside a div with the class wpexitcode.
+If you know CSS the text the shortcode output is inside a div with the class wpexitcode.
 You should be able to style the div and text how you want.

 = Does this plugin create the exit page for me? =